JoaoPedroSalgado/BetterNoclip/README.md

 ## Quick Setup ##

-Download the file
+Download the file\n
-put in on your resources folder start "BetterNoclipBySalgado" on server.cfg
+put in on your resources folder\n start "BetterNoclipBySalgado" on server.cfg

 ## How to use it ##